 Yes, when getting divorced, you may split marital debt because equitable division of marital assets includes marital debt.
 For example, if the married couple purchases a car under both of their names during their marriage and there are payments remaining on that car, this debt will be addressed as a part of equitable division of marital assets.

-Contact Georgia divorce attorney for a free consultation.
+Contact Atlanta divorce attorney for a free consultation.